menglongguo/website/_projects/TRIHand.md

 The fewest degree of freedom was chosen to achieve as much of these grasps as possible.

 <img src="/website/assets/images/310GraspChart2.gif" alt="Chart 2" width="450" >
-"Grasp frequency and usage in daily household and machine shop tasks"(I. Bullock, J. Zheng, S. LaRosa, C. Guertler, A. Dollar) test
+<br>"Grasp frequency and usage in daily household and machine shop tasks"(I. Bullock, J. Zheng, S. LaRosa, C. Guertler, A. Dollar)
+\
 </details>

 The topology chosen was 7 DOF with 3 fingers including a thumb that allows for finger opposition.